circleci/circleci-docs/_docs/chromedriver-moving-elements.md

 ---

-title: ChromeDriver raises an 'Element is not clickable' exception
+title: ChromeDriver Raises an 'Element is Not Clickable' Exception
 layout: doc
 tags:
   - troubleshooting
   - browsers
 ---

 This can be caused by the small delay between ChromeDriver determining the